|

 Antarctica | Land of Extremes | coldest place

 South Pole has the clearest, calmest weather anywhere on earth.
-Most of the wickedly high winds that everyone associates with the cold and the ice of the Antarctic are around the edges of the ... winds are so fast and so fierce they are world-famous and they have a special name, too - katabatic winds - and they can blow with hurricane force up to 304kmh/190 mph!
-Believe it or not with ...
+Most of the wickedly high winds that everyone associates with the cold and the ice of the Antarctic are around the ... of the continent at the shores.
+These winds are so fast and so fierce they are world-famous and they have a special name, too - katabatic winds - and they can blow with hurricane ...

 extremescience.com